Traveling Alone ,

 7 Reasons to Travel Alone After a Breakup

 We all meet that one person who creates butterflies in our stomach.
 You spend every waking moment together, talking on the phone, texting or sharing funny GIFs to laugh together.
 It gets to the point where you see yourself living a long full life together, believing this person may be the one.
-You eventually make plans to travel together, taking your relationship to the next level.
+You eventually make plans to travel, taking your relationship to the next level.
 Weeks before leaving, things take a sour turn — leading to a break up.
 But plans were already made to travel together, so you start asking yourself “What do I do?”, “Do I cancel?”, “Should I just go?”.

-You can already guess what may we may say but if you need anymore convincing, here are seven (7) reasons why you should travel after a break up…
+You can already guess what may we may say but if you need anymore convincing, here are seven (7) reasons why you should solo travel after a break up…

 You get to spend time with yourself